Current Issue

 So do squirrels—quarrels.

-Some want water, some, seeds.
+Some want water, others, seeds.

 Each wants to feast another’s feeder.